 5 things every parent should know about Facebook

 With social networking etiquette constantly evolving, and privacy and security-related issues on the rise, there's good reason to be careful when posting about your family on the world's largest social media site.
-Chris Crowe, a social media manager for Apollo Group, the parent company of University of Phoenix, offers these simple tips for playing it safe with your family on Facebook®:
+Chris Crowe, a social media manager for Apollo Education Group, the parent company of University of Phoenix, offers these simple tips for playing it safe with your family on Facebook®:

 1. Monitor the volume of info you share about your family.